DiazD54/Easier-cooking/README.md

 ### `cd Backend/Frontend`

-you do npm i to install dependencies, andd do the same to 'cdd Frontend'
+you do npm i to install dependencies, and do the same to 'cdd Frontend' so that you can run it locally

-### `npm start`
+### `npm start` to both Front and Back

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`